gustavclausen/functional-dependency-finder/README.md

   -h, --help            show this help message and exit -u USER, --user USER  Database user (default: <name of logged-in user>) -p PASSWORD, --password PASSWORD
                         Password to database (default: Prompt if not specified.)
+  -t TABLES [TABLES ...], --tables TABLES [TABLES ...]
+                        Pick which tables to examine (default: all)
 ```